CC BY-NC-SA 4.0 License.

 She didn’t bother hiding her anger.
 She’d thought the Tylaris regime change operation was a mistake when Alef had first told her about it, and time had proven her right.
 The people over Alef’s head usually made better calls than this.
 The fact they got this one so very wrong rankled.

 “So you think this should take precedence over our original mission?”

 Velis shrugged.
 “You could argue both ways.
-Our original focus is into whatever is prolonging the stability in Trade Baron space.
+Our original focus is into whatever is prolonging the instability in Trade Baron space.
 Resolving that is a good thing.
 But this… Bennet, this could be the thing that tips everything over.
 If the Radiant Throne gets a toehold in Trade Baron space, how will everyone react?
 Nobody will like it.
 The Alliance will see it as retaliation for claiming Tylaris.
 The Trade Baronies will see it as an assault on their sovereignty, and will push back against both of us.
 Eventually it’ll lead to a war between the Alliance and the Throne.
 Nobody gets out of that one.”

 “That’s a worst-case scenario,” Bennet said.
 “We don’t know things will break that way.”

 Velis snorted, shaking her head in grim amusement.
 “There’s no track record for optimism in this mess.
 Not so far.”